 As a recruiter for a nurse staffing agency, providing hospitals and doctor’s offices with the best nurses possible is what your job is obviously all about.
-Weaving out candidates can be hard because nurses all possess different personal qualities, unique experiences, and have obtained different specialties and goals throughout their career.
+Weaving out candidates can be hard because nurses all possess different personal qualities, unique experiences, and have obtained different specialties and goals throughout their careers.
 Whether you’re interviewing a nurse who just graduated or a nurse who has been in the medical industry for years, asking the right questions makes it easier to place them accurately with the right job that benefits the nurse and the facility.

 Finding a nurse who is flexible, professional, dedicated, has the knowledge necessary to complete the job and will be a good fit for a position are top qualities a recruiter for nurses needs to assess.
 You probably have a set list of interview questions for nurses, but these eight questions to ask can make your job a lot easier.
 Here are some of the best interview questions for nurse staffing recruiters!